Franz Exner (criminologist): Exner as criminal-sociologist

 Through opening up such a broad research field as part of Criminal Sociology in the early 1930s, Exner anticipated the emergence of "Critical criminology" and "Labelling theory", which really only became mainstream in West Germany during the 1960s.
 This has led at least one commentator to conclude that Exner must already have been aware of the "partially social construction of the phenomenon of criminality".
 That view does not go uncontested, however.
 Exner never lost interest in the practical application of his research findings.
 For Exner, throughout his life, Criminal Sociology remained an auxiliary discipline - albeit in many ways a free-standing one - to Criminal Justice.
 Exner's "broad understanding of Criminal Sociology" should not necessarily be seen as having intended criticism of the ways in which the complementary and overlapping disciplines involved were seen in his own day.

 During the Hitler years Exner no longer returned to questions involving "Criminal Sociology in a broader sense".
 The relevant chapters in his major book of 1939 on "Criminal Biology" restrict themselves to the Aetiological issues concerning "Criminal Sociology in the narrow sense".
 He went further, by dropping references to "gesellschaftliche Bedingtheit" (loosely, "social conditioning") and substituting the far less precise term "umweltliche Bedingtheit" (loosely, "contextual conditioning").
-What might otherwise have been seen as his pioneering work in developing "Criminal Sociology" was accordingly set aside for more than a generation.
+What might otherwise have been seen as his contribution in developing "Criminal Sociology" was accordingly set aside for more than a generation.